NickoKorn/secret_sharer/README.md

 The Secret Sharer

-University project about "The Secret Sharer: Evaluating and Testing Unintended Memorization in Neural Networks" Paper
+University project about "The Secret Sharer: Evaluating and Testing Unintended Memorization in Neural Networks" Paper.
+It focuses on Log Perplexities of canaries and the ranks of them.
+Everything explained in https://arxiv.org/pdf/1802.08232.
+They are the inventor of the Workflow for following "Expsoure"-Metric.

 Should work fine for cuda GPU and x86 CPU but Macs MPS is still in progress.